 Gresham had hoped that the spaces would have the “feeling of a museum rather than an office building,” and in line with that desire, Adjaye opted for a refined and restrained material palette.
 Terrazzo and travertine for the flooring and smoky GFRC panels affixed to the structural columns and piers predominate, though there are alluring flourishes of black marble and especially brass, which gets picked up in the aforementioned quotations, the trim on the glass guardrails, and the banding around doors and other thresholds.
 (A sculptural water fountain is the most fulsome application of the alloyed metal.)
 Concrete barrel vaults, with LED strips inserted into the intermediate channels, ripple overhead.
 Taken as a whole, the design is discreet and unobtrusive because “the images are so powerful that you don’t need anything else,” Adjaye said.

-In addition to enrollment and training offices and clinical consultation rooms, the project features an art gallery and a 600-seat auditorium designed by Adjaye.
+In addition to enrollment and training offices, clinical consultation rooms, and a 600-seat auditorium (all were handled by Gensler), the project features an art gallery designed by Adjaye.
 The provision of cultural offerings under the mantle of Bread and Roses—an age-old labor slogan that acknowledged the importance of attending to all aspects of workers’ development, not just their economic needs—has historically set 1199 apart from other unions, noted Gresham.
 It was his mentor Moe Foner who as vice president in the 1960s launched the union’s cultural arm, which produced plays and other engagements at all the union’s hospitals.
 The Bread and Roses program quickly earned cachet, thanks to support from celebrities including Ossie Davis, Ruby Dee, and Harry Belafonte.
 Belafonte, now 93, was one of the first visitors whom Gresham gave a tour of the spaces when they opened in July.

 Not all of the union’s heritage survived the move to the new headquarters on Seventh Avenue perfectly intact, however.
 A 1970 Anton Refregier mosaic mural above the entrance to the Labor Center signaled 1199’s civic and political commitments to office workers and other passersby.
 Scenes depicting the union’s Black and Puerto Rican members at work and at rest surround a central panel whose message of racial solidarity is embellished with a Douglass quote, “If there is no struggle, there can be no progress.”